ruggeryiury/ugc-parser/README.md

 ## Lists

 Like dicts, lists are declared by placing `#list` and the key name right after.
 To close it, just place an `#endlist` alone.
+By being a list, values are declared alone (without key names)

-    #list list_example
+    #list list_example                                  | List opened
-        "This string will be appended at index 0."
-        "This, at index 1."
+        "This string will be appended at index 0."      | String "This, at index 1."                             | String
-        "And this at index 2."
+        "And this at index 2."                          | String 3                                               | Int
+        index_4                                         | String (Code String)
+        TRUE                                            | Boolean
-    #endlist
+    #endlist                                            | List closed

 Inside another list, list are declared just by placing `#list`.